timothymayor/alx-system_engineering-devops/0x19-postmortem/README.md

 to automate fixing of any such identitical errors should they occur in the future.
 The manifest replaces any `phpp` extensions in the file `/var/www/html/wp-settings.php` with `php`.

-But of course, it will never occur again, because we're programmers, and we never make errors! :wink:
+But of course, this was a fantastic experience.
+Errors will always occur and are part of a programmers life...
+We eat bugs for energy :wink: